-Ante-Post betting is extremely popular in horse racing as bookies rush to offer the best possible odds upfront, before the races actually start, so selecting the best value out of these can yield some pretty great results despite the chances you take.
+Ante-Post bets are an extremely popular in type of horse racing bets, as bookies rush to offer the best possible odds upfront, before the races actually start, so selecting the best value out of these can yield some pretty great results despite the chances you take.

-Ultimately, another good option to go by with horse racing betting is to lay your horse in a statistical manner as you get to bet against a runner, there are a selection of horse racing betting sites which allow you to the lay your bets such as Betfair.
+Ultimately, another good option to go by with horse racing betting is to lay your horse in a statistical manner as you get to bet against a runner, there is a selection of horse racing betting sites which allow you to the lay your bets such as Betfair.
 It works best in races with ten and more runners where you will identify several favourites, check their odds and lay against the one with lowest odds.
 Doing this will bring your winning potential to 80% which is a good strategy to win, we will agree.
 Laying against the favourite is more of a risky strategy, however, it will be more profitable.
 Therefore, if you have done the correct research, it may just work for you.

 Backing the favourite is a strategy that a lot of inexperienced horse racing bettors follow.
 A lot of punters that just bet on horse racing without any real strategy, will straight away go for the favourite of the race, as in a lot of cases, the favourite does win.
 Although that in itself is still a risk as it is not always the case, there is also something else to consider which will make you want to do a bit more research into the horses racing.
 Even when backing the clear favourite, you should take into consideration the type of track as they vary in a number of ways and specific horses will prefer certain types of tracks.
 For example, some horses will prefer dirt tracks while other horses perform better on flat tracks.

 Some bookmakers can sometimes take it upon themselves to give a false favourite for a race.
 They will purposely label a horse as the favourite for a race when in fact they do not have the best-predicted chance of winning.